Mobyakol3eesh/ODC-Projects/README.md

-# Orange Digital Center Project - MEAN Stack Internship
+# Orange Digital Center Projects - MEAN Stack Internship

 Welcome to the **Orange Digital Center** project repository!
 This project was developed as part of the **MEAN Stack Course Internship** and showcases the implementation of a full-stack web application using the **MEAN** stack: **MongoDB**, **Express**, **Angular**, and **Node.js**.